 All registration for the summer learn to swim will take place online with our software that is hosted in a secure online environment.
 Please find classes below and click on register now to be taken to the website to register for that class.
 Please direct all questions to Pete Sattler at email@example.com

 Multi-sibling: Register 3 or more immediate family members and receive an increasing discount.
 Third child registered is 20%, fourth is 30%, fifth is 35% off of the regular price of $130.

-Scholarship Program: Any students who qualify for the free and reduced lunch program through their respective school corporation can qualify for a discount of 50% of our the regular tuition price of $125.
+Scholarship Program: Any students who qualify for the free and reduced lunch program through their respective school corporation can qualify for a discounted rate of $80 per class.
 Please contact Pete Sattler for more information at firstname.lastname@example.org

 Frequently Asked questions about our program

 We have done extensive research and tested several different programs before arriving at our current curriculum.
 In the summer of 2012 we changed to using a pre-formatted curriculum designed by Swim Lessons University.
 This system is fundamentally based on a spiral learning model.
 That means that the lessons involve a very specific stroke progression for the major swimming strokes.
 The spiral learning model makes use of repetition and small increments up the progression ladder for each skill.
 We start with a very basic set of skills and add modifications each day.
 The skills are repeated each day with small changes and before you know it the student has made huge progress.
 The progression involves a numbering system much like major universities.
 The most basic level starts at 100 and the most advanced is 400 level.
 There are sublevels like 101, 102, and 103 along the way.
 The emphasis of the whole program is to teach the major swimming strokes.
 It is streamlined to teach those strokes only and has been proven to be a highly effective teaching model.